cristianCeamatu/microverse-HTML-CSS-capstone-project-online-shop-for-electronics/README.md

 ![screenshot](./.github/app-screenshot-search.png)

 The project is built using HTML and CSS/SCSS with an extensive use of the grid and flex propreties.
-I used SCSS functionality like variables, mixins and color functions.
+I used all SCSS core functionality: variables, mixins and color functions.

 ## Built With